Mirza-Glitch/split-view-vscode-extension/readme.md

 # SplitView

-A simple VS Code extension that lets you open a browse webview right inside your editor.
+A simple VS Code extension that lets you open a webview right inside your editor.
 Perfect for testing your web apps without switching away from VS Code.

 ## Features